mosdef-hub/mbuild/docs/tutorials/tutorials.rst

 -----------------------
 Tutorials
 -----------------------
+.. only:: html
     The following tutorials are available either as html or interactive jupyter notebooks.

 .. toctree::